 Hello All --

 Since you were on our mailing list for our British e-post cards from two years ago, you are by default also on the list for our latest tale of adventure.
-Spider at the Tate Museum As many of you know, we joined with our friend Vilene and her 12-year old son Matt to take a three-week tour of Egypt.
+As many of you know, we joined with our friend Vilene and her 12-year old son Matt to take a three-week tour of Egypt.
 This was the first trip to Egypt for Tim, Diane, and Matt (Vilene had been before).
 It was also Tim’s and Di’s first real guided pre-packaged trip.
 Here are the high (and low) lights.

 PHASE 0 – London: Before meeting Vilene and Matt in Cairo, we did a quick 3-day jaunt to London, taking advantage of a fly-and-stay special.
 Quick may be an exaggeration as we spent 6 hours on the tarmac in the plane (engine trouble) before our 5½-hour flight.
 We stayed in the second-runner-up for the smallest hotel room in Britain, but it was incredibly close to Piccadilly Circus and the Tube.
 Activities included a day in Hampton Court, viewing the new Harry Potter movie (before the U.S. release), checking the latest exhibits at the Tate Museum of Modern Art and National Gallery, and walking the Thames.
 It was like seeing an old friend again.